hsemple/pythongis_tutorials/docs/source/displaying_files.rst

-Writing paths with backslashes is advisable because a Python string can contain special characters that also incorporate backslashes for other reasons, e.g.,  \t (tabs),  \n (newlines), \r ( carriage returns), etc.
+Writing paths with backslashes is not advisable because a Python string can contain special characters that also incorporate backslashes for other reasons, e.g.,  "\t" (tabs),  "\n" (newlines), "\r" ( carriage returns), etc.

 These special characters make it very hard to create a file path that uses single backslashes because file paths in Windows also use single backslashes.
 There are several workarounds: